NixOS/nixpkgs/doc/languages-frameworks/cuda.section.md

 Nixpkgs tries to target support real architecture defaults based on the CUDA toolkit version with PTX support for future hardware.
-Experienced users may optmize this configuration for a variety of reasons such as reducing binary size and compile time, supporting legacy hardware, or optimizing for specific hardware.
+Experienced users may optimize this configuration for a variety of reasons such as reducing binary size and compile time, supporting legacy hardware, or optimizing for specific hardware.